David Marchick

-David Marchick (born 1966) is an American attorney, academic, and university administrator who is dean of the Kogod School of Business at American University.
-He worked in both the Biden and the Clinton administrations.
-He is the co-author of the book The Peaceful Transfer of Power: An Oral History of America's Presidential Transitions.
+David Marchick (born 1966) is an American attorney, diplomat and business leader who is the interim president of American University.
+He worked in both the Biden and the Clinton administrations, was a partner at the law firm Covington & Burling, and a managing director at The Carlyle Group.
+He is the co-author of two books: The Peaceful Transfer of Power: An Oral History of America's Presidential Transitions (2022) and US National Security and Foreign Direct Investment (2006).

-After working in the Clinton administration, Marchick joined the law firm Covington & Burling in March 2002.
-In October 2007, Marchick joined The Carlyle Group, as managing director and its global head of regulatory affairs.

 Early life and education

 Marchick was born in 1966 and raised in Orinda, California.
 He attended the College Preparatory School before earning a Bachelor of Arts from the University of California, San Diego in 1988.
 While at UC San Diego, Marchick was student body president.
 Marchick later earned a master's degree in public policy at the Lyndon B. Johnson School of Public Affairs at the University of Texas in Austin, and a Juris Doctor from the George Washington University Law School in Washington, D.C.